 “This has been a big area of investigation for decades.
 Some have been tested, but we have not yet seen a vaccine that is successful in people with lung cancer,” Dr. Goldberg explained.
 “That’s not to say there’s no hope for a vaccine treatment in the future — it’s still being studied.
 It might be that it needs to be combined with another immunotherapy, or it may be a case of just finding the right vaccine.”

 Immunotherapy is one of several types of treatments for lung cancer.
 The treatment uses a person’s immune system to fight and destroy cancer cells.
-Unlike chemotherapy, it does not affect healthy cells, too.
+Unlike chemotherapy, it does not also affect healthy cells.

-A person can talk with a doctor about their treatment options to see if immunotherapy is right for them.
-There are also many treatments under investigation that may become available in the future.
+A person can talk with a doctor about their treatment options and whether immunotherapy is right for them.
+There are also many treatments under investigation that may become available in future.